 I think you are trying to do far too much.
 I'm not even sure you can fly Hanoi - Luang Prabang (I'm pretty sure you have to go via Vientienne.

 But that aside, while all of these places are indeed rather special, they do require or rather reward time.
 We spent a full 10 days just exploring Angkor as there is loads around it.
 And getting between these places isn't like just driving down the highway back home either.

 I've been to all these places and like the comments above, agree that they all warrant time.
 But if you don't have it, then make the most of what you've got.
 Cut out Ninh Binh - it's a fair way from Hanoi and you'd be better off adding that day to Angkor (especially!), Hanoi or PP. Two days in Halong Bay is enough.
 And I *would* go to Luang Prabang as the pace of life in Laos is a marked contrast to that of Vietnam and Cambodia - I loved LP and would go back again in a flash!
-Hopefully you can fly Hanoi > LP these days. almost 6 years ago
+Hopefully you can fly Hanoi > LP these days. over 8 years ago

 There is a direct Luang Prabang - Hanoi flight, at least a couple times a week.